jdkandersson/algorithms-data-structures/library/queue/description.md

 ### Enqueue

 Add an element to the back of the queue.
-This has O(1) time and memory complexity.
+This has O(1) time complexity.

 ### Dequeue

 Remove an element from the front of the queue.
-This has O(1) time and memory complexity.
+This has O(1) time complexity.

 ### Get Front

 Return the element from the front of the queue without dequeueing it.
-This has O(1) time and memory complexity.
+This has O(1) time complexity.

 ### Is Empty

 Check whether the queue is empty.
-This has O(1) time and memory complexity.
+This has O(1) time complexity.

 ### Is Clear

 Reset the queue to be empty.
-This has O(1) time and memory complexity.
+This has O(1) time complexity.

 ## Observations